hez-dimmerrivver/Goldsmiths-Computational-Arts-Critical-Papers/src/category03/05-WenqianHuang.md

 The glass facade is therefore not only an exterior material of architecture.
 It also participates in organising how the city is seen.
 A cloud in the sky becomes an optical image on the surface of a building.
 It may then be seen by the eye, captured by a smartphone, displayed on a screen, encoded as a file and stored in the cloud.
 The reflection does not end on the glass surface.
 It creates a space that is physical, optical, digital, networked and cloud-based.

-Walter Benjamin’s The Arcades Project offers a way to understand this kind of urban attention.
-Benjamin writes about the arcades of nineteenth-century Paris, where glass, iron, shop windows, commodities, crowds and artificial lighting together formed a modern space between the street and the interior.
+Walter Benjamin and others’ _The Arcades Project_ (2005)offers a way to understand this kind of urban attention.
+Benjamin and others(2005) writes about the arcades of nineteenth-century Paris, where glass, iron, shop windows, commodities, crowds and artificial lighting together formed a modern space between the street and the interior.
 The arcade was not only a passage for bodies.
 It was also a space in which looking became part of modern urban experience.

 The flâneur, or urban wanderer, belongs to this environment.
 The flâneur is often understood as someone who wanders through the city, but wandering is not simply walking without direction.
 It is a way of allowing things encountered on the way to redirect attention.
 A window, a surface, a reflection, or a small visual detail may interrupt the original route and open another way of reading the city.